shaoweilin/shaoweilin.github.io/_posts/2021-03-23-biased-stochastic-approximation-for-latent-processes.md

 so the online updates may be thought of as multiple passes at optimizing the relative entropy rate.
 The derivative of this relative entropy rate will be the mean field of the stochastic approximations, while the stochastic updates will be biased estimates of this mean field where the bias depends on the past $$ Z_{0\ldots n}, X_{0\ldots n}.$$

-### How do we train a Markov process using biased stochastic approximation?
+### How do we prove convergence using biased stochastic approximation?

 In [KMMW19], the authors studied biased stochastic approximation in the case where the stochastic updates are Markovian.